hsnlab/escape/pox/ext/doc/source/index.rst

         -c path, --config path
                               override default config filename
-        -d, --debug           run the ESCAPE in debug mode -e, --environment     run ESCAPEv2 in the pre-defined virtualenv -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states -r, --rosapi          start the REST-API for the Resource Orchestration
+        -d, --debug           run the ESCAPE in debug mode -e, --environment     run ESCAPEv2 in the pre-defined virtualenv environment -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states -r, --rosapi          start the REST-API for the Resource Orchestration